AGCCS/AGCCS-CTRL22/demesh/NodeControl.md

 | "board":"^BOARD^"       | hardware platform as configured via `make menuconfig` when specifying the board and as in indicated by system report request; e.g. `"board":"m5stick"` for the M5StickC or `"board"="agccs12"` for our charging station with a Rev-1-2 board |
 | "version":"^MAJ^.^MIN^" | version to upgrade to in the same format as in a system report request reply |

 The upgrade  process is organised by the root note and this is the only node to accept a `"cmd":"upgrade"`.
 From the board and version data, the root node infers the firmware filename by convention, e.g., `demesh_m5stick_3_5` for a firmware operable on M5StickC hardware in version v3.5; the prefix `demesh` can be configured via `make menuconfig`, the remaining conventions are hardcoded in `demesh.c`.
 In particular, there must be one digit for the major version and one digit for the minor version.
 The root node then connects to an HTTP server to download the firmware file.
 The IP address defaults to the server to which the root node connects via TCP, the port defaults to 8071; again both configurable via  `make menuconfig`.
 Once the root has obtained the firmware, is offers it to all other nodes via "ESP-MDF magic".
-Indivual nodes aill accept the upgrade provided that board matches and the version is different to one it is currently running on.
+Individual nodes all accept the upgrade provided that the board matches and the version is different to one it is currently running on.

 On host side, the overall process has been implemented in the utility [dmctrl.py](../utils/) for inspection.